KohaILS/koha-manual-zh-cn/source/extending_koha.rst

                [% IF ( page_test ) %]<div id="opacmainuserblock">[% page_test %]</div>[% END %]

-Remark: You may wish to disable your News block of these CMS style pages e.g. when you do not want it displayed on the CMS style pages or where the News block is long enough that it actually makes the 'page\_test' include scroll outside the default viewport dimensions.
+Remark: You may wish to disable your news block of these CMS style pages e.g. when you do not want it displayed on the CMS style pages or where the news block is long enough that it actually makes the 'page\_test' include scroll outside the default viewport dimensions.
 In that case, remove the following code from your pages.tt template.